British protesters lampoon the 'Lucifer' of Brexit and his billionaire backers

 “Brexit is a billionaire con,” read one banner.
 “Brexit = Disaster Capitalism” read another.

 Under the slogan “Eton Mess” one placard showed former Prime Minister David Cameron and Johnson, both of whom studied at Britain’s most privileged school - Eton College.

+Eton Mess is the name of a British dessert made of smashed meringue, strawberries and whipped cream.

-They were cast as Horror and Lardy in the pose of Laurel and Hardy, complete with bowler hats.
+Cameron and Johnson were cast as “Horror and Lardy” in the pose of historic comedians Laurel and Hardy, complete with bowler hats.

 In 2016, 17.4 million voters, or 52%, backed Brexit while 16.1 million, or 48%, backed staying in the EU.
 Both campaigns were supported by wealthy backers.